zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades.md

 ```

-Then, provide a handler for the incoming message.
-In the example below, the **receiveMessage** method handles three different incoming message types (including reacting to theming changes in the portal)
+The extension should also provide a handler for the incoming message.
+In the following example, the **receiveMessage** method handles three different incoming message types, and reacts to theming changes in the Portal.

 ```xml